Frequently Asked Questions

 What should I bring or wear?

 - March to End Homelessness Shirts will be available to Marchers and to Sponsors.
 We will likely have extra that will be distributed to additional attendees.
-Participants are encouraged to wear comfortable clothes, sneakers and The Lord’s Place brand colors – blue and green.
-We also encourage you to bring your own refillable water bottle, sunscreen, hats, poncho for inclement weather, and a lawn chair if you are only attending the program.
+Participants are encouraged to wear comfortable clothes, sneakers, and The Lord’s Place brand colors – blue and green.
+We also encourage you to bring your own refillable water bottle, sunscreen, hats, a poncho for inclement weather, and a lawn chair if you are only attending the program.

 Is this event political?